transferwise/tw-tkms/docs/testing.md

 TwTkms also provides helpers for conducting end-to-end integration tests.

-For that, you can add a dependency.
+For that, you can add a dependency:
 ```groovy
 testImplementation 'com.transferwise.kafka:tw-tkms-test-starter'
 ```

-And you will get the following beans.
+And you will get the following beans:
 ```java
 @Autowired
 protected ITkmsSentMessagesCollector tkmsSentMessagesCollector;